Pradelna/b2b-order-system/README.md

 # washservice

-This version for deploy on test VPS
+This version for deploy on test VPS with another NGINX settings

 ## Content